centro/transis/README.md

 ### Props

 The other main feature of `Transis.Object` is observable properties.
-Properties, or "props" to distinguish them from normal javascript object properties, are defined with the `Transis.Object.prop` method.
-The simplest prop is just defined with a name and can be get and set just like any other javascript property:
+Properties, or "props" to distinguish them from normal JavaScript object properties, are defined with the `Transis.Object.prop` method.
+The simplest prop is just defined with a name and can be get and set just like any other JavaScript property:

 ```javascript
 var Person = Transis.Object.extend(function() {